Arisa-slime/Arisa-slime.github.io/index.md

-﻿---layout: page---I'm blank, a blank at blank university.
-Take a look at my research and stuff or whatever.
+﻿﻿﻿---layout: page---I'm a PhD student at Sydney University, studying behavioural variation in slime moulds.